 I am sure there must be several blog posts with that title.
 When people ask about Purim, it’s a simple answer.
 It’s kind of Halloween.
 The only thing similar to Halloween is the dressing up.
 Otherwise there is nothing similar to Halloween (stepping off soap box).

 And the dressing up – to show that nothing is as it appears.
-G-d is not mentioned in the story of Esther, not once – but He is there – behind the scenes.
-What appears to be a simple series of coincidences is actually G-d doing what He does best.
+God is not mentioned in the story of Esther, not once – but God is there – behind the scenes.
+What appears to be a simple series of coincidences is actually God doing what God does best.

 And like most Jewish holidays, Purim is about eating – enjoying the festive meal.

 I pray that one day I can convey the wonder of Purim to my son so that he can enjoy and cherish the holiday.

 We don’t have any traditions yet, except the Mishloach Manot (gifts of food).
 We do two sets, one through a local organization and then we do a few of our own.
 We don’t do anything fancy (tight budget and all).
 I haven’t had time to bake, but I am hoping to include some hamentaschen in the future with our little boy.